The Missing Link: Family Secrets

 The room spun, and my stomach clenched in a familiar way.

-A whirlwind of emotions– shock, betrayal, grief, anger, and a strange sense of recognition—hit me all at once.
+A whirlwind of emotions– shock, betrayal, grief, anger, and a strange sense of clarity—hit me all at once.

 Piecing Together the Past

-I tried to balance my sense of betrayal, while trying to hold space for compassion.
+I tried to balance my sense of betrayal with compassion.

 Wasn’t this the same woman who lived by a strict moral code?